dstroma/datetimex-quickie/README.md

     An integer or float is interpreted as an epoch time and is passed directly to DateTime's from\_epoch() class method.

-- create(string)
+- quickie(string)

-    If the argument to create() is neither a list nor a number, it is assumed to be an ISO8601 style date string.
+    If the argument to quickie() is neither a list nor a number, it is assumed to be an ISO8601 style date string.

     This module will try to parse strings it thinks are ISO 8601 datetimes using